-This program has two major objectives.
-The first is to provide an avenue for interested participants to experience some benefits of the transitional job training program, even if they are unable to make the full commitment.
+This program has two primary objectives.
+The first is to provide an avenue for interested participants to experience some benefits of the transitional job training program, even if they cannot make the full commitment.
 The Century Certificate is also a good program for volunteers wishing to experience a greater depth and play a more significant role in our organization.

 Participants gain hands-on job training with our retail and organic farm and garden professionals and participate in our weekly education and lecture series.
 They are connected to a supportive network of other volunteers and community resources and receive organic lunches on work days.

-Participants in this program commit 100 hours and attend a minimum of four classes in our weekly lecture series within a three month period.
+Participants in this program commit 100 hours and attend a minimum of four classes in our weekly lecture series within three months.
 At the end of the program, volunteers receive a printed certificate of reference to assist in their job search.

-Similar to other volunteer opportunities, Century Certificate volunteers can spend time at one or several of our many locations, and on many different projects.
+Like other volunteer opportunities in Santa Cruz, Century Certificate volunteers can spend time at one or several of our many locations and on many projects.
 For more information about the work that you might do in the Century Certificate Program, click here.

-Weekly lecture series cover a variety of topics including: compost, soil profiles and soil fertility, companion planting, cut flowers and arrangement, job interviews, cooking, tool care and usage, active listening, working with trauma, etc.
+The weekly lecture series covers various topics, including compost, soil profiles, and soil fertility, companion planting, cut flowers and arrangement, job interviews, cooking, tool care and usage, active listening, working with trauma, etc.